megahf/rekognition-for-attendance-demo/README.md

 # Facial Recognition for Employee / Student Attendance

+**This code is for demo purpose only and not for production.**

 This is a demo app to show how Amazon Rekognition and AWS services can be used to build an app that can use facial recognition to register student or employee attendance.
-This code is for demo purpose only and not for production.

 This web-app is modified from https://github.com/aws-samples/amazon-rekognition-ppe/.
 It uses AWS SAM (serverless application model) to build the backend API and the frontend uses reactJs that will be hosted on Amazon S3 and CloudFront.